MichaelCapo23/basebuilder/README.md

 # basebuilder
-This is a small "dockerized" repo to provide auth via firebase, along with basic postgres migrations using goose.
+This is a golang repo to be used as a "base-builder" for future projects.
+This repo is fully dockerized and made to provide auth via firebase, along with postgres migrations using goose.

 ## Start Using
 1. spin up postgres container